akarabat/allNBAAssists_1996_present/README.md

 raw dataset not currently available.
 Too large for Github and its throwing me some weird errors that I don't understand yet.
 Will update.

+NOTE - if you want this just message me on reddit (karabou_1) and I'll happily send it to you in a dropbox or something, it's not even a big file it's just too big for github and I don't feel like dealing with it

 The raw dataset is reproducable from the programs, but it can over 2 hours to run